zendframework/zend-expressive-swoole/docs/book/how_it_works.md

 # How it works

-When you run an Expressive application using Swoole you will execute PHP from the command line interface, **without the usage of a web server**.
+When you run an Expressive application using Swoole, you will execute PHP from the command line interface, **without using a web server**.

-This sounds a bit strange in PHP and it's more familiar to [Node.js](https://nodejs.org) developers.
-We can say that Swoole enables PHP to be executed as Node.js.
+This sounds a bit strange in PHP, though it will be familiar to [Node.js](https://nodejs.org) developers; the execution model under Swoole is similar to that technology.

-The HTTP server of Swoole is a PHP class that offers some callbacks on events, using the `on(string $name, callable $action)` function.
+The HTTP server of Swoole is a PHP class that offers callbacks on a number of events, using the `on(string $name, callable $action)` method.

-The request handler implemented in `zend-expressive-swoole` is a runner that enables the execution of an Expressive application inside the `on('request')` event of `swoole_http_server`.
+The request handler implemented in `zend-expressive-swoole` is a runner that enables the execution of an Expressive application inside the `on('request')` event of `Swoole\Http\Server`.
 This runner is implemented in the `Zend\Expressive\Swoole\RequestHandlerSwooleRunner` class.

-Here is reported the core idea:
+The basic implementation looks similar to the following:

 ```php
 public function run() : void